suttiprapasutara/SQL_Project_Data_Job_Analysis/README.md

 # Introduction

-📊 Dive into the data job market!
-Focusing on data scientist roles, this project explores 💰 top-paying jobs, 🔥 in-demand skills, and where 📈 high demand meets high salary in data scientist.
+📊 Explore the data job market!
+This project delves into data scientist roles, highlighting 💰 the highest-paying jobs, 🔥 the most sought-after skills, and where 📈 high demand intersects with high salaries for data scientists.

 🔍 SQL queries?
 Check them out here: [project_sql folder](/project_sql/)

 # Background
-Driven by a quest to navigate the data scientist job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.
+Motivated by the need to better navigate the data scientist job market, this project aims to identify top-paid and in-demand skills, simplifying the job search process for others to find optimal positions.

 ### The questions I wanted to answer through my SQL queries were: